 During pregnancy — usually at around 28 weeks or later — many women are diagnosed with gestational diabetes.
 A diagnosis of gestational diabetes doesn’t mean that you had diabetes before you conceived, or that you will have diabetes after giving birth.
 But it’s important to follow your doctor’s advice regarding blood glucose (blood sugar) levels while you’re planning your pregnancy, so you and your baby both remain healthy.

-The Diabetic Education office is located in the Clay County Hospital Medical Clinic in Flora and is open Tuesday thru Friday.
+The Diabetic Education Office is located in the Clay County Hospital Medical Clinic in Flora and is open Monday – Friday 6:30 am – 5 pm.

-We always meet on the 3rd Thursday for the support group, located in the Clay County Hospital’s conference room at 3PM and 6PM.
+We always meet on the last Wednesday of the month for the support group, located in the Clay County Hospital’s Conference Room at noon.

-Please call 662-2191 and ask for Stephen Welty, RN with any diabetes education questions.
+Please call 662-2131 with any diabetes education questions.
 These support group meetings are FREE and OPEN to the public.